NITC Researchers Hunt for Transparency in Transportation Investments

-A toolkit for practitioners, developed with the assistance of Transportation for America, explores how to integrate performance measures, especially measures of outcomes, into all phases of transportation decision-making.
+A toolkit for practitioners (PDF), developed with the assistance of Transportation for America, explores how to integrate performance measures, especially measures of outcomes, into all phases of transportation decision-making.

 “What are Americans getting for their transportation dollars?
 Not in terms of outputs like widened highways and added transit service; those are means to ends.
 But in terms of promoting the economy, promoting better health.
 What outcomes are Americans getting for billions of dollars of transportation investments each year?
 In general, we don’t have the data to provide a solid answer,” Lewis said.

 The Moving Ahead for Progress in the 21st Century Act (MAP-21), adopted in 2012, requires states and MPOs to establish performance measures, set targets, and then report on progress towards these targets.
 But continuing planning, governing, financing, and programming processes often are not aligned with achieving such targets.

 Moreover, there is a systematic lack of comprehensive data and performance measures to track the relationship of investments to livability targets.